AureliusIvan/hackathon-volio/SETUP.md

 - Try different browser if issues persist
 - Voice styles enhance Web TTS until Gemini TTS available

-## Testing Without API Key
+## Testing Without API Keys

+**Without Google API Key:**
-The app will build and run without an API key, but image analysis will fail.
-You'll see appropriate error messages guiding you to set up the API key.
+- The app will build and run but image analysis will fail
+- You'll see appropriate error messages guiding you to set up the API key

+**Without Exa API Key:**
+- Core image analysis will work normally
+- Web search features will be disabled (graceful fallback)
+- Visual indicators will show when web search is unavailable

 ## Production Deployment